Cuckoo's Nest (nightclub): Rise of punk

 At first the club catered to fans of conventional rock.
 After almost two years, a slow period hit the business and in February 1978 Roach decided to give the bands that played a relatively new form of music called punk rock a shot.

 There were no venues in southern California at that time that would book punk bands due to the extremely negative reputation the fledgling scene had earned itself, as well as the costly damage done to some venues by punk fans, which had resulted in more than a few having to close their doors due to legal problems and finances.
 Several of these early Huntington Beach area punk bands, such as Vicious Circle and The Slashers had extremely violent and hardcore fans who made it a point to be as destructive and criminally-minded as possible, being fully pledged in allegiance to the anarchistic ethos of punk rock, wreaking havoc at a lot of shows that had taken place at other clubs.
 This trend relegated punk bands to play almost exclusively for free at house-parties, and keeping the majority of the southern westcoast scene underground.
 The first punk show to take place at The Nest was a benefit for the legendary Los Angeles punk club, The Masque, and took place on February 16, 1978.
 The owner of The Masque, Brendan Mullen, brought along the bands that performed that night, which included; The Skulls, The Bags, The Controllers, and Steamin' Freeman.

+In the early 80's, the club claimed to be the biggest punk club in Orange County.
+Bands who performed there include the Adolescents, FEAR, Social Distortion, T.S.O.L., the Vandals, Iggy Pop, Ramones, Dead Kennedys, 999, the Misfits, Circle Jerks, Wasted Youth, Agent Orange, the Go-Go's, Red Kross, the Minutemen, the Blasters, the New York Dolls.

+Henry Rollins' first show with Black Flag was at the Nest on August 21, 1981.